buddy-compiler/buddy-mlir/docs/dip-opt.md

   - copymemref : Intermidiate memref to reinitialize the output container after every iteration.
   - boundaryOption : Specifies desired type of boundary extrapolation.
 Permissible values are `CONSTANT_PADDING` and `REPLICATE_PADDING`.

-### 2. 2D Dilation(dilation_2d)
+#### 2 .
+2D Dilation(dilation_2d)

-dip.dilation_2d performs boundary extrapolation for making the size of output image equal to the size of input image and then uses coefficient broadcasting and strip mining(CBSM) approach for performing erosion.

-Boundary extrapolation can be done using different methods, supported options are :
- - Constant Padding : Uses a constant for padding whole extra region in input image for obtaining the boundary extrapolated output image. (kkk|abcdefg|kkk)
- - Replicate Padding : Uses last/first element of respective column/row for
-padding the extra region used for creating the boundary extrapolated output image. (aaa|abcdefg|ggg)

-The approch is similar to 2D correlation except instead of FmaOp we use CmpIOp to get the maximum element in the rectangular region of the kernel as the result.
+dilation_2d follows an approach similar to correlation_2d except the maximum element in the input image present in the rectangular region of the kernel is filled in the output image.

 An example depicting the syntax of created API is :
  ```mlir